The dwarf hamster: small but endearing

 girl holding a dwarf hamster

-The dwarf hamster They are endearing, easy to raise and require little space.
-They are one of the most popular and appreciated pets by families, due to their small size, sociable character and relatively simple needs.
+The dwarf hamster are endearing, easy to care for and require little space.
+They're one of the most popular pets among families, thanks to their small size, sociable nature and relatively simple needs.
 So, are you ready to welcome a new furry friend into your home?

 The different species of dwarf hamsters

 There are several species of dwarf hamsters.
-These pets are native to various regions of Asia and Eastern Europe.
-Each of these species has its own particularities, both in terms of size and behavior.
+These pets originate from various regions of Asia and Eastern Europe.
+Each species has its own particularities, both in terms of size and behavior.

 Russian hamsters

-Russian hamsters, which belong to the genus PhodopusThey are the most popular among dwarf hamsters.
-They are also called Russian hamster dwarf.
+The Russian hamsterswhich are part of the PhodopusThey are the most popular among dwarf hamsters.
+They are also called dwarf russian hamster.
 They usually measure between 7 and 10 centimeters and weigh between 30 and 50 grams.
-Their life expectancy is about 2 years old.
-Their coat is soft and thick, and can vary in color from gray to white to golden.
-Russian hamsters are generally calm and docile, which makes them easier to handle than some other species of dwarf hamsters.
+Their life expectancy is around 2 years old.
+Their coats are soft and thick, and can vary in color from gray to golden to white.
+Russian hamsters are generally calm and docile, making them easier to handle than some other dwarf hamster species.

 Roborovski hamsters